Guide for Drawing Flowers with Pens

 2. Small images

-A pen drawing has its limitation.
+A pen drawing has its limitations.
 A small pen-drawing image looks better than a close-up.

-To do that, take a photo of your flower drawing (or sketch), including its surrounding.
+To do that, take a photo of your flower drawing (or sketch), including its surroundings.

-For example, the actual flower you used as reference, a step-by-step process, pens you used, and so on.
+For example, the actual flower you used as a reference, a step-by-step process, the pens you used, and so on.

-In addition, remember that most people use their smartphone for social networks, so a tall image occupies more screen space, and therefore has more presence.
+In addition, remember that most people use their smartphones for social networks, so a tall image occupies more screen space and therefore has more presence.

 3. Draw big

-That said, simple drawings with little detail-work, do well too.
+That said, simple drawings with little detail work well too.

 Keep in mind: